rozentill/BPANN/example/number/README.md

 #### In the Future
 ---
 I wish this project can recognize more characters like letters and can be more stronger in the dirty data.
-Also I wish it can be a package which allow people to use it to attack the CAPTCHA.
+Also I wish it can be a package which allows people to attack the CAPTCHA.